quickwit-oss/quickwit/docs/ingest-data/ingest-local-file.md

 ## Tear down resources (optional)

 That's it!
 You can now tear down the resources you created.
-You can do so by running the following command.
+You can do so by running the following command:

 ```bash
 ./quickwit run
 ```

-And in a separate terminal.
+And in a separate terminal:

 ```bash
 ./quickwit index delete --index-id stackoverflow-schemaless